NET WORTH: $5 billion

-OVERVIEW: In 2008, David Booth and family donated $300 million to the University of Chicago, the largest contribution in the university's history.
-The business school was renamed in his honor.
+OVERVIEW: In 2008, David Booth and family donated $300 million to the University of Chicago, the largest contribution in the university's history, and the business school was renamed in his honor.
 The couple has interests in education, and arts and culture—Booth's wife, Suzanne, is heavily involved in the arts.
-The couple move their philanthropy through Suzanne Deal Booth and David G. Booth Inc.
+The couple conduct their philanthropy through Suzanne Deal Booth and David G. Booth Inc.

 BACKGROUND: David G. Booth received both his B.A. and M.S. from the University of Kansas, and received an MBA from University of Chicago in 1971.
 He cofounded Dimensional Fund Advisors in 1981 with classmate Rex Sinquefield.
 The Austin-based firm manages some $450 billion in assets.

 EDUCATION: In 2008, the Booths made a record breaking $300 million gift to University of Chicago.
 In 2012, Booth also gave a $2.5 million gift to his other alma mater, the University of Kansas, toward a new business school.
-Apart from this work, other higher education philanthropy has involved University of Houston, University of Texas at Austin, Georgetown University, New York University and Rice University.
-Suzanne attended NYU and Rice.
+Apart from this work, other higher education philanthropy has involved University of Houston, University of Texas at Austin, Georgetown University, New York University, and Rice University, the latter two being Suzanne’s alma maters.
 Note that philanthropy at Georgetown has involved renovation of the school's Special Collections Research Center at Lauinger Library.

 Other support has involved outfits such as Austin Achieve Public Schools, "an open-enrollment, tuition-free public charter school," Exceptional Children's Foundation, whose mission is to "provide the highest quality services for children and adults who are challenged with developmental, learning, and emotional disabilities," St. Stephen's Episcopal School, mindPOP, which "ensures that each and every child benefits from creative learning," and GENaustin, whose mission is to "support and guide girls to make wise choices as they navigate the unique pressures of girlhood."